-Choreography: Takao Baba; Dance: Takao Baba, Sefa Demirbas, Rymon Zacharei; Voice, Dance: Jenny Thiele; Light: Horst Mühlenberger; Costumes: Charlotte Grewer; Management: Suse Berthold.
+Choreography: Takao Baba; Dance: Takao Baba, Sefa Demirbas, Rymon Zacharei; Voice, Dance: Jenny Thiele; Light concept: Horst Mühlenberger; Costumes: Charlotte Grewer; Management: Suse Berthold.

-A production by E-Motion, coproduced by tanzhaus nrw in the framework of Take-off: Junger Tanz, funded by the Kulturamt der Landeshauptstadt Düsseldorf and the Ministerium für Familie, Kinder, Jugend und Sport des Landes NRW.
+A production by E-Motion, coproduced by tanzhaus nrw in the framework of Take-off: Junger Tanz, funded by the Kulturamt der Landeshauptstadt Düsseldorf and the Ministerium für Kultur und Wissenschaft des Landes NRW.